 St Louis, Missouri, United States

-RECRUITINGFeasibility of capturing 3D images of cutaneous KS lesions
+RECRUITINGRate of successful capture of high-quality 3D images of cutaneous KS lesions

-Feasibility is defined as \> 90% of lesions captured in the conventional imaging procedures are also seen in the SkinScan3D data and \> 70% of lesions detected with SkinScan3D result in a measurable 3D shape not available in the conventional measurement (and quantitative color measurements are achieved for \> 90% of such lesions).
+Feasibility is defined as \> 90% of lesions captured in the conventional imaging procedures are also seen in the SkinScan3D data, and that unique height and volume data is captured by the SkinScan3D for \> 70% of lesions.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.